 But doesn’t creating new neural networks require a huge amount of practice?

 The interesting thing about the formation of these neural networks is that they do not have to happen in real time.
 Research has shown that mentally rehearsing a new pattern of behavior leads to the same growth in neural networks that physical practice does.

-Doing so allowed him to create and increasingly rely on new neural networks when he was in situations that necessitated a different response.
-Gradually he was able to replace his tendency to demand compliance with a more thoughtful, respectful and engaging approach to influencing others.
+Doing so will allow you to create and increasingly rely on new neural networks when in situations that necessitated different responses.
+Gradually, you are able to replace your tendency to demand compliance with a more thoughtful, respectful, and engaging approach to influencing others.

 If you find yourself engaging in behavior that is interfering with your effectiveness, the most important thing to remember is that you are not the program that is running it.
 You are the programmer.
 You have the ability to consciously choose the behaviors and the responses you have to any given stimulus.

 Though interrupting and upgrading your internal programming takes time, the results will be well worth your effort.
 And the best part is that you don’t have to lodge a complaint with or rely on anyone but yourself in order to do it.

 Now if only we could keep those darn devices from freezing up!